datajoint/element-deeplabcut/docs/src/concepts.md

 DataJoint is also partnered with a number of groups who use DLC as part of broader workflows.
-In these collaborations, members of the DataJoint team have interviewed researchers to understand their needs in experiment workflow, pipeline design, and interfaces.
+In these collaborations, members of the DataJoint team have interviewed the scientists to understand their needs in experimental setup, pipeline design, and interfaces.

 These teams include: